LEO0331/circles-app/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is a React application that fetches data from the provided URLs and updates the UI based on the wireframe design.
+This is a simple React application that fetches data from the provided URLs and updates the UI based on the wireframe design.

 ### Fetch Data: